 In the example of Bethany we have seen how "local" communities could operate as transmitters of miraculous information, even if these communities represented groups originating from different cultural heritages.
-Chapter II has already shown the ways in which Saydnaya demonstrates how legendary material developed in the East could be transported to the West and altered in the process.
-10 At the same time the miracle of the phial of oil in the Sultan's pit in Damascus also shows the ways in which such miraculous material could be developed directly out of the pilgrim context."
-All of this demonstrates that not only local communities but pilgrim visitors themselves were involved in the process of developing and disseminating these miraculous traditions.
+Chapter II has already shown the ways in which Saydnaya demonstrates how legendary material developed in the East could be transported to the West and altered in the process.10 At the same time the miracle of the phial of oil in the Sultan's pit in Damascus also shows the ways in which such miraculous material could be developed directly out of the pilgrim context.11 All of this demonstrates that not only local communities but pilgrim visitors themselves were involved in the process of developing and disseminating these miraculous traditions.

 Yet, Saydnaya also provides a fascinating insight into the ways in which such events could be very firmly rooted in an actual event.
 One of Thietmar's miracles relates how a Saracen woman went to Saydnaya desiring to obtain some of the holy oil.
 However on her arrival she realised she had not brought with her the means to carry any away.
-Wailing in sorrow at the mistake the Virgin Mary took pity on her and caused an ampulla to appear miraculously in her hand.
-The miraculous receipt of an ampulla of Saydnaya oil by a Saracen woman is intriguing for a number of different reasons.
+Wailing in sorrow at the mistake the Virgin Mary took pity on her and caused an ampulla to appear miraculously in her hand.12 The miraculous receipt of an ampulla of Saydnaya oil by a Saracen woman is intriguing for a number of different reasons.
 The first is the possibility that Thietmar may have been present for the actual occurrence of the miraculous event.
-Of the miracle Thietmar states: 'tunc in continenti in festo domine nostre'.
-The feast of Our Lady was traditionally observed on 1st January and, given what we known regarding the dating of his itinerary, Thietmar could well have been at Saydnaya on this date.
-The possibility of his presence at the time is further suggested by the rather vague phrase tunc in contienti which Pringle renders as 'forthwith', but more generally is demonstrative of a certain immediacy to the occurrence of the miracle and could indicate that what Thietmar is describing is a miracle he witnessed first-hand.
+Of the miracle Thietmar states: 'tunc in continenti in festo n See Appendix 1.1.4.
+Also Chapter II, p.111-112.

-&lt;sup>10 See Chapter II, pp.81-121.
+10 See Chapter II, pp.81-121.